ranocha/SummationByPartsOperators.jl/docs/src/tutorials/constant_linear_advection.md

 using LaTeXStrings; using Plots: Plots, plot, plot!, savefig
 ```

-Next, we specify the initial and boundary data as Julia functions as well as the
+Next, we specify the initial and boundary data as a Julia functions as well as the
 spatial domain and the time span.

 ```@example linear_advection